 If-then-else-endif Expressions

 The if-then-else-endif construct supports determining a value depending on a Boolean expression, similar to distinction of cases in mathematics.
-Exactly one expressions must be used within the then and else parts, both yielding the same type.
+Exactly one expression must be used within the then and else parts, both yielding the same type.
 The else part is not optional.
 Akin to implies, the condition of an if-then-else expression is not subject to value propagation.